So IF you wanted to make a headboard like ours you will need:

 5.Spray the plywood and the foam with the spray adhesive and let sit for a minute (as directed by the can) and then place foam on plywood and press down.

-6. Layout the batting across the headboard and smooth out-- the smoother this step goes- the smoother the fabric will lay.
+Make sure to get all the pieces of foam as close together as possible to avoid gaps and creasing!6.
+Layout the batting across the headboard and smooth out-- the smoother this step goes- the smoother the fabric will lay.

 7. Use staple gun to attach batting to the tacking strip, pulling tightly to avoid sagging.
 This will also give you a channel for your nailheads to go.